PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Identifier
   The {term}`name` given to any {term}`entity` that may have a used defined name.

+Indirection
+  Returning the value of the object associated with a pointer - accomplished by prefixing `*` to the pointer's identifier in an expression.

 Immutable
   Fixed, constant, not permitted to change after initialisation.

 Infix Operator
   Operator that sits between two variables, denoting an operation using both.
-As opposed to unary, prefix and postfix operators that act on one variable position before or after it.
+As opposed to unary, prefix and postfix, operators that act on one variable positioned before or after it.

 Insertion Operator
   `>>` - used with input streams to assign data to variables.